 Visual studio code was the ide used to develop the web app and the programming language that was used for functions was JavaScript.
 For the user interface elements HTML and a free open-source CSS framework were used for the structure and styling, Bootstrap is on board and is concerned with the web app theme a design.
 Presenting a new ecommerce website project in PHP were used for front-end development.

 MySQL manages the web apps database along with XAMPP.
-MySQL is an open source relational database management system (RDBMS) that relies on SQL (structured query language).
+MySQL is an open-source relational database management system (RDBMS) that relies on SQL (structured query language).
 Web-based applications use Relational Data Base Management Systems for its development.
 MySQL helps you structure your data, present the information in an organized manner, edit, delete, update, or retrieve data whenever required.

 XAMPP is a cross-platform compatible Apache distribution.
 MySQL also works on multiple operating systems and it can easily integrate with PHP.
 On XAMPP MySQL works as a database component which is required to run a database-enabled website and servers.
 On the control panel of XAMPP MySQL and Apache need to be started first in order to run the website on the local server.
 As shown in the see the figure below.
 And when you see their status turned into green that means it has been started correctly.